 Commonly Asked Questions

 Store these bars in an airtight container in the fridge for up to 2 weeks.
 You could also store them in the freezer for a heartier texture–totally personal preference–where they will last up to 3 months.
 I keep mine in the fridge!
+Make Antioxidant Berry Muffin Baked Oatmeal or Protein Brownie Overnight Oats for another meal-prep friendly breakfast.

 I like Ezekial cereal because it’s whole-grain and low sugar.
 Purely Elizabeth makes a gluten-free version with great ingredients as well.
 Other brands I like are Seven Sundays and Love Bird.

 No worries!
-You can replace them with any freeze-dried fruit–apples or strawberries would be delicious and can usually be found at common stores like Target or Walmart.
+You can replace them with any freeze-dried fruit.
+Apples or strawberries would be delicious and can usually be found at common stores like Target or Walmart.
 You could also just omit them altogether.

 You can, but I recommend keeping them in the fridge or freezer.
 The chocolate will stay nice and crunchy, and the almond butter will firm up which helps keep these bars together.
 Also, they will last much longer in the fridge or freezer!